155th Guards Naval Infantry Brigade: Russo-Ukrainian War

-On March 13, journalist Roman Tsimbalyuk reported on the brigade's significant losses in the battles: "about 600 servicemen killed and the same number wounded".
+On March 13, in a written post on Facebook, Ukrainian journalist Roman Tsymbalyuk reported that units of the 155th Separate Marine Brigade had suffered losses consisting of "about 600 servicemen killed and as many wounded" in the Chernihiv region.

 On March 19, the General Staff of the Armed Forces of Ukraine reported that separate units of the 155th Separate Naval Infantry Brigade and the 40th Naval Infantry Brigade (Petropavlovsk-Kamchatsky) were transferred to the territory of Belarus to replace the losses of the Eastern Military District.

 On March 28, President Putin assigned the brigade the rank of guards, at the same time as the 126th Coastal Defense Brigade.

-On April 3–4, 2022, units of the Russian Armed Forces that committed war crimes during the occupation of settlements near Kyiv.
-The 155th brigade occupied the area of the town of Ivankiv — the village of Rozvazhiv in the Vyshgorod district of the Kyiv region.

 In early November 2022, there were reports of heavy losses in the brigade in battles in the Pavlivka area near Vuhledar in the Donetsk region.
-The servicemen of the brigade and Russian propagandists wrote an open letter, addressing Putin, in which they claimed that in four days they had lost "about 300 people killed, wounded and missing" due to the fault of the command - General Muradov and Akhmedov - and asked to send an independent commission, not associated with the Ministry of Defense of the Russian Federation.
+On November 3, marines of the 155th brigade posted a letter to the Telegram channel of Russian governor Oleg Kozhemyako, describing how they were "thrown into an incomprehensible offensive by General Muradov" and disclose that "about 300 people were killed, wounded, or went missing in 4 days" as a result of the offensive.
+Additionally, the marines asked for an independent investigation into the matter, not associated with the Ministry of Defense.

+Reportedly, 63 marines were killed and another 240 casualties suffered during the assault, with half of the 155th and 40th Marine Brigade's equipment being lost, including "scores of scores of T-80 tanks and BMP and BTR fighting vehicles".

+By late November 2022, the 155th Brigade was reportedly losing a hundred people a day during the assault on Pavlivka.